QifeiWang4Bio/CellMemory/README.md

 # CellMemory
-generalized, interpretable deciphering of atlas-scale single-cell and spatial omics data with consciousness inspired bottlenecked Transformer
+Hierarchical Interpretation of Out-of-Distribution Cells Using Bottlenecked Transformer